SoldierCorp/webpack-starter-pug-sass-es6-jquery/README.md

 ## Terms of use

 Feel free to use it in the way you want.
-Just be sure to add a link/mention to the original repository or the author, me 🙂
+It will be awesome if you could add a link/mention to the original repository or me, so more people can use it in their projects 🙂

 ## Donations